avi4h/quizzical/README.md

 - [Future Enhancements](#future-enhancements)

 ## Features
-- Fetches quiz questions from the OpenTDB API.
+- Fetches trivia questions from the OpenTDB API.
 - Allows users to select answers for multiple-choice questions.
 - Provides feedback by displaying the score after the quiz.
-- Option to restart the quiz after completion.
+- Option to restart the trivia after completion.

 ## Getting Started